-CONFIDENTIAL SCRC is a confidential resource.
-We do not contact anyone without your knowledge or permission.
-The only exception to this standard is if we thought someone was in danger based on information we received.
+- CONFIDENTIAL: SCRC is a confidential resource.
+We do not contact anyone without your consent.
+The only exception to this standard is if we believed that someone was in danger based on information we received.

-IMPARTIAL The Ombudsman is not a representative of any party.
-We are here help facilitate an agreement by the parties.
+- IMPARTIAL: The Ombudsman is not a representative of any party.
+We are here to help facilitate an agreement by the parties.

 You will work with an Ombudsman for an initial consultation.
-This may be done over the telephone or in person.
+This may be done in person, virtually, or over the telephone.
 We will assist you in identifying and weighing options, finding resources, or any other service you may need.
 The Ombudsman may offer to assist you in resolving the situation within the University.
 The Ombudsman will ask for your permission before contacting anyone else.
-Just because you talk to an Ombudsman does not mean you have to do anything.
+Contacting an Ombudsman does not mean you have to take any action.